beckerg/clp/README.md

 # clp
 Command Line Processor

-clp is (yet another) command line processor which aims to bring consistency and simplicity command line parsing.
-It is a one-pass parser/processor, in the sense that you can simply call clp_parsev() to parse and process a given argument vector.
+**clp** is (yet another) command line processor which aims to bring consistency and simplicity command line parsing.
+It is a one-pass parser/processor, in the sense that you can simply call _clp_parsev()_ to parse and process a given argument vector.

-Other than simply compiling clp.c, there are no other external programs required to generate the parser, nor is there any run-time initialization needed to "set things up".
+Other than simply compiling _clp.c_, there are no other external programs required to generate the parser, nor is there any run-time initialization needed to "set things up".

-clp was designed to be embedded directly into an application, but there is nothing that prevents one from building a shared or static library.
+**clp** was designed to be embedded directly into an application, but there should be nothing that prevents one from building it into a shared or static library.

 ## Examples
 ### Example 1 - Simple Options